Ghatak (1996 film)

-Ghatak is an Indian 1996 Hindi-language action thriller film directed by Rajkumar Santoshi, starring Sunny Deol, Meenakshi Seshadri, Danny Denzongpa and Amrish Puri.
+Ghatak is a 1996 Indian Hindi-language vigilante action film written and directed by Rajkumar Santoshi.
+The film stars Sunny Deol, Meenakshi Seshadri, Danny Denzongpa, and Amrish Puri.

-Released on 15 November 1996, the film was a blockbuster and earned ₹32.7 crore at the domestic box-office to become the highest-grossing Hindi film in terms of domestic box-office collections and the second-highest grossing film of the year.

-It won three awards including Best Supporting Actor for Puri at the 42nd Filmfare Awards, where it was also nominated for three other awards: Best Director for Santoshi, Best Actor for Deol, and Best Villain for Denzongpa.
-Ghatak is Seshadri's last film to date.
-The film was later remade in Telugu as Aapthudu (2004), starring Rajasekhar and Anjala Zaveri.
+The film was released on 15 November 1996, and was a blockbuster, grossing ₹32.7 crore at the box-office to become the highest-grossing Hindi film of the year.
+It won three awards at the 42nd Filmfare Awards: Best Supporting Actor (Puri), Best Screenplay (Santoshi), and Best Editing (Mayekar).
+It also received three nominations: Best Director (Santoshi), Best Actor (Deol), and Best Villain (Denzongpa).
+The film was remade in Telugu as Aapthudu (2004), starring Rajasekhar and Anjala Zaveri.